 Compromised Structural Integrity

 Certain chemicals in paints and premiers can compromise the structural integrity of your vinyl windows and exterior doors.
-As mentioned, vinyl can be difficult to paint as it is a sleek material.
+As mentioned, vinyl material can be difficult to paint as it is sleek.
 Once you have painted your windows and realized the color doesn’t suit your home, you can undo the mistake.
-Yes, you can repaint vinyl but you can’t bring it back to its original state since it’s already been sanded.
+Yes, you can repaint vinyl, but you can’t bring it back to its original state since it’s already been sanded.

 If cleaning isn’t enough to restore the appearance of your old windows, it may be time to get new ones.
-For quality and energy-efficient replacement windows, choose Woodbridge Home Exteriors.
-We also install entry and patio doors.
-Call us at (800) 728-3502 or fill out our contact form to schedule an appointment.
-We work with clients in Arlington and Dallas, TX.
+For quality and energy-efficient replacement windows, choose Woodbridge Home Solutions.
+We also install entry and patio doors in Dallas, TX.